Choosing your board — Summer vibes guide

 More volume = better float = easier paddling = more waves.

-Start with a board that helps you stand up confidently, not one that punishes every mistake.ย
+Pick a board that helps you stand up confidently, not one that punishes every mistake.

 Softboard 7' and up